 As we head into the second quarter of 2024, the ID market is entering a transition period as portable digital identity solutions are starting to mature, which in the next five years will reduce the demand for identity verification solutions.

-Alongside this, competition is having a particular influence on the market with a large number of vendors offering what appear to be similar core identity verification processes.
+Alongside this, competition is having a particular influence on the market with a large number of vendors offering what appear to be similar core identity verification processes to verify the client's identity.

 This is causing confusion among buyers and forcing vendors to offer additional features such as enhanced fraud detection and low-code integrations in order to differentiate.